-Sometimes, I wade upstream, hugging the bank seam and casting up and across.
+When the river is too big to allow for wading far enough from the bank, I wade upstream through the shallower side water, hugging the bank seam and casting up.
 It can work, but getting the right slide is more difficult.
 Also, if I’m standing in the water where the slide should take place, my drifting range is limited.

 From the raised platform of a boat, the slow slide is excellent.
 You have a better chance of seeing the orientation of the streamer and watching the exciting strike of a trout.
 From that elevated perch, you also have more command over the line on the water.
 And that’s a good thing, because down-current mends are often required to keep the fly progressing downstream and sliding across the seams.
 A slow, continuous strip may be necessary as well.
 And it’s helpful to ask your oarsman to slow the boat slightly.